 - Children who are 'Young Carers' are identified and monitored.
 These pupils are offered support from the designated link person. - Partnership and Support Plans, Pastoral Support Plans and Risk Assessments monitor and support students' - The internal Behaviour Support Room (BSR) supports pupils exhibiting extreme or repeated unacceptable behaviour, through short periods of internal exclusion and behaviour mentoring. - Educational Psychologist closely supports the work of the school, and of individual students, as required by their needs. - The school links to the Integrated Safeguarding Intervention Team making referrals using published thresholds where there are safeguarding concerns.
 They work together with other professionals within the early Help (EH) Child in need (CIN) and Child Protection (CP) framework. - There is a member of staff to oversee CEIAG. - Students in Year 9 receive information about their options. - Connexions advisors are to be accessed when student review meetings for those with a EHCP take place as organised by the SENDCo. - All students in Year 11 have access to outsourced careers guidance.
-A bespoke school e-mail is accessible for pupils and parents to access further careers advice and support. - Developed links with primary feeder schools: early identification of individual pupils' needs, allowing for effective planning and support for transfer of Year 6 students into Year 7 (for tutor group placement, SEN initiatives, pre-transfer visits). - Summer School for new Year 7 students - Child and Family Welfare Manager works in school and liaises closely with outside agencies. - Links to GPs and local NHS mental health services (CAHMS) support for specific students / work generally in supporting students. - Pastoral staff are able to give information and advice to parents on how to support their child as needed. - Support through the Guidance and Learning Centre (Purple Zone) allows vulnerable pupils a base and encourages them to discuss any concerns they have. - Attendance is monitored daily and parents are contacted on the first day of absence.
+A bespoke school e-mail is accessible for pupils and parents to access further careers advice and support. - Developed links with primary feeder schools: early identification of individual pupils' needs, allowing for effective planning and support for transfer of Year 6 students into Year 7 (for tutor group placement, SEN initiatives, pre-transfer visits). - Summer School for new Year 7 students - Child and Family Welfare Manager (Safeguarding Manager) works in school and liaises closely with outside agencies.
+In addition, we employ a Safeguarding and Attendance Support Officer and an Attendance, Early Help and Family Liaison Officer. - Links to GPs and local NHS mental health services (CAHMS) support for specific students / work generally in supporting students. - Pastoral staff are able to give information and advice to parents on how to support their child as needed. - Support through the Guidance and Learning Centre (Purple Zone) allows vulnerable pupils a base and encourages them to discuss any concerns they have. - Attendance is monitored daily and parents are contacted on the first day of absence.
 The attendance team liaise with caseloads of pupils identified as being persistent absentees. - We aim to keep external exclusions are kept to a minimum when returning from exclusion, a post exclusion meeting is held with the pupil and parent/carer, Expectations are reestablished before returning to lessons.